Alogliptin

 Alogliptin, sold under the brand names Nesina and Vipidia, is an oral anti-diabetic drug in the DPP-4 inhibitor (gliptin) class.
 Like other members of the gliptin class, it causes little or no weight gain, exhibits relatively little risk of hypoglycemia, and has relatively modest glucose-lowering activity.
 Alogliptin and other gliptins are commonly used in combination with metformin in people whose diabetes cannot adequately be controlled with metformin alone.

 In April 2016, the U.S. Food and Drug Administration (FDA) added a warning about increased risk of heart failure.
 It was developed by Syrrx, a company which was acquired by Takeda Pharmaceutical Company in 2005.
 In 2020, it was the 295th most commonly prescribed medication in the United States, with more than 1 million prescriptions.

 Medical uses

-Alogliptin is a dipeptidyl peptidase-4 inhibitor (DDP-4) that decreases blood sugar levels similar to other DPP-4 inhibitors.
+Alogliptin is a dipeptidyl peptidase-4 inhibitor (DPP-4) that decreases blood sugar levels similar to other DPP-4 inhibitors.

 Side effects

 Adverse events include hypoglycemia, pruritus (itch), nasopharyngitis, headache, and upper respiratory tract infection.
 It may also cause joint pain that can be severe and disabling.
 Like other DDP-4 inhibitors, alogliptin is weight-neutral.

 A 2014 letter to the editor claimed alogliptin is not associated with increased risk of cardiovascular events.
 In April 2016, the U.S. Food and Drug Administration (FDA) added a warning about increased risk of heart failure.